nazmusweb-coding/C-language/README.md

 Contributions are welcome!
 If you'd like to contribute, follow these steps:

 1. **Fork the Repository:**
-   - At first you have to click on [Fork](https://github.com/nazmusweb-coding/C-language/fork) option to fork the repository
+   - At first, you have to click on [Fork](https://github.com/nazmusweb-coding/C-language/fork) option to fork the repository

    ![tempsnip](https://github.com/nazmusweb-coding/C-language/assets/120430981/2e6b7640-f396-4d6a-8d55-6ab4f352352d)